Rufus Putnam: Post-war activities

 After the war was over, Putnam returned to Rutland, Massachusetts.
 In 1780 he had bought a farm confiscated from a Loyalist, and he settled there.
 He returned to working as a surveyor, inspecting lands in Maine (then part of Massachusetts).
 Putnam was a strong advocate of granting lands to veterans of the Revolution.
-He was one of the authors of the army's Newburgh Petition, which was submitted to Congress requesting land disbursements.
+He was one of the authors of the army's Newburgh Petition, which was submitted to Congress requesting land disbursements in the new Ohio country to officers in payment for their military service.
 There was pent-up land hunger among younger men in New England, where topography and long settlement restricted buying land.

 Putnam was an original member of the Society of the Cincinnati, and one of the principal benefactors of the Leicester Academy in Leicester, Massachusetts, and served on its board of trustees.

 Putnam's house in Rutland, Massachusetts, still stands and is now a B&B.